VK2ARH/Cowtown-ADX-Project/README.md

+# May 2025 Updates
+Latest addition updates the Construction Manual to v 1.6 which incorporates learnings gained from the Cowtown and MWRS buildathons.
+It has also been updated to support the Radio and Electonics Association of Southern Tasmania (REAST) build in March 2025.
+This includes the use of the 7 band variant and newly designed top cover and the 7 band LPF kit.

+I have also produced three support videos dealing with:
+- Fine tuning the ADX by calibrating the VFO,
+- Tuning the LPF's to optimize power out and efficiency, and
+- Operating the ADX,  Changing Mode and Band Selection and entering Calibration Mode.

+These videos can be found here: https://www.youtube.com/@richardh3675

 # Cowtown Amateur Radio Club: ADX-Project
 This repository has been created to host files and resources used in the Cowtown ADX project - a Buildathon Project which built the ADX Digital Mode HF tranceiver